JulezJulian/socky-server-ruby/README.md

 ### :applications [Hash]

 Hash of supported applications.
-Each key is application name, each value is application secret.
+Each key is application name, each value is either the application secret or a key-value list containing the applications options.
+Currently supported: secret and webhook_url.
 You can use as much applications as you want - each of them will have separate application address created by mixing hostname, middleware address and application name.
 So i.e. for app "my_app" WebSocket application uri will be:

 ```
 http://example.org/websocket/my_app